4thQ/Nirajan-s-SwapStore/README.md

 - `GET /api/orders/notifications` - Get notifications
 - `GET /api/orders/notifications/markAsRead` - Mark notifications as read

-## 🌐 Deployment

-The application is deployed on Vercel:

-- Frontend: [Your Frontend URL]
-- Backend: [Your Backend URL]

-## 📝 API Documentation

-The API documentation is available at `/api-docs` when running the backend server.

 ## 🤝 Contributing

 1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
+2. Create your feature branch
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+3. Commit your changes
-4. Push to the branch (`git push origin feature/AmazingFeature`)
+4. Push to the branch
 5. Open a Pull Request

 ## 📄 License